bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 Then add the CSS styles.

-Once you hit “UnCSS my styles” you have the critical CSS and you can insert this inline to the HTML.
+Once you hit "UnCSS my styles" you have the critical CSS and you can insert this inline to the HTML.

 To do this add the critical CSS to a `<style>` tag in the `<head>` section of your HTML.